 This new survey provides data on how people’s lives have been impacted by the coronavirus pandemic.
-The Census Bureau started data collection on April 23, 2020 and releases data weekly.
-Please click on the links below for downloadable tables for each week of data release.
+The Census Bureau started data collection on April 23, 2020 and currently follows a two-weeks on, two-weeks off collection and dissemination approach.
+Please click on the links below for downloadable tables for each new data release.

 Additional NCES Resources and Tools

 Comprehensive Center Network: Resources for Continuity of Learning